-The top moments from 12 seasons of 'Hard Knocks'
+The top moments from 14 seasons of 'Hard Knocks'

-Editor's note: This list was first published in 2016 and has been updated with the Bucs' 2017 appearance on "Hard Knocks."

-It's the Cleveland Browns' turn to be placed in the NFL spotlight as the subject of the league's popular HBO reality series "Hard Knocks."
-The show will debut Aug.
-7 on HBO.
+For the first time it appears two teams -- the Rams and Chargers -- will be in the NFL spotlight as the subjects of the league's popular HBO reality series "Hard Knocks," chronicling training camp.
+If there are training camps this summer, that is.

-What lies ahead for the Browns?
-If the previous 12 seasons of "Hard Knocks" are any indication, lots of drama, crushing injuries and maybe even a brawl or two.
+What lies ahead for the Rams and Chargers?
+If the previous 14 seasons of "Hard Knocks" are any indication, lots of drama, crushing injuries and maybe even a brawl or two.

 Here are the most memorable highlights of "Hard Knocks":

-Note: Editor's note: This list was first published in 2016 and has been updated with the Raiders' 2019 appearance on "Hard Knocks."